CloudReactor/cloudreactor-procwrapper/README.md

       -k API_KEY, --api-key API_KEY
                             API key.
 Must have at least the Task access level, or Developer access level for auto-created Tasks.
       --api-heartbeat-interval API_HEARTBEAT_INTERVAL
                             Number of seconds to wait between sending heartbeats to the API server. -1 means to not send heartbeats.
 Defaults to 30 for concurrency limited services, 300 otherwise.
       --api-error-timeout API_ERROR_TIMEOUT
                             Number of seconds to wait while receiving recoverable errors from the API server.
 Defaults to 300.
       --api-final-update-timeout API_FINAL_UPDATE_TIMEOUT
                             Number of seconds to wait while receiving recoverable errors from the API server when sending the final update before exiting.
-Defaults to
+Defaults to 1800.
-                            1800.
       --api-retry-delay API_RETRY_DELAY
                             Number of seconds to wait before retrying an API request.
 Defaults to 120.
       --api-resume-delay API_RESUME_DELAY
                             Number of seconds to wait before resuming API requests, after retries are exhausted.
 Defaults to 600. -1 means to never resume.
       --api-task-execution-creation-error-timeout API_TASK_EXECUTION_CREATION_ERROR_TIMEOUT
                             Number of seconds to keep retrying Task Execution creation while receiving error responses from the API server. -1 means to keep trying indefinitely.
 Defaults to 300.
       --api-task-execution-creation-conflict-timeout API_TASK_EXECUTION_CREATION_CONFLICT_TIMEOUT
                             Number of seconds to keep retrying Task Execution creation while conflict is detected by the API server. -1 means to keep trying indefinitely.
 Defaults to 1800 for concurrency limited services, 0 otherwise.
       --api-task-execution-creation-conflict-retry-delay API_TASK_EXECUTION_CREATION_CONFLICT_RETRY_DELAY
                             Number of seconds between attempts to retry Task Execution creation after conflict is detected.
 Defaults to 60 for concurrency-limited services, 120 otherwise.
       --api-request-timeout API_REQUEST_TIMEOUT
                             Timeout for contacting API server, in seconds.
 Defaults to 30.
       -o, --offline-mode    Do not communicate with or rely on an API server -p, --prevent-offline-execution
                             Do not start processes if the API server is unavailable or the wrapper is misconfigured.
+      -m API_MANAGED_PROBABILITY, --api-managed-probability API_MANAGED_PROBABILITY
+                            Sample notifications to the API server with a given probability when starting an execution.
+Defaults to 1.0 (always send notifications).
+      --api-failure-report-probability API_FAILURE_REPORT_PROBABILITY
+                            If the notification of an execution was not previously sent on startup and the execution fails, notify the API server with the given probability.
+Defaults to 1.0 (always send failure notifications).
+      --api-timeout-report-probability API_TIMEOUT_REPORT_PROBABILITY
+                            If the notification of an execution was not previously sent on startup and the execution times out, notify the API server with given probability.
+Defaults to 1.0 (always send timeout notifications).
       -d DEPLOYMENT, --deployment DEPLOYMENT
                             Deployment name (production, staging, etc.)
       --send-pid            Send the process ID to the API server